Kristoball/CustomerRelationshipManager/README.md

   Cookies will be used to store session tokens.

   ## Back-end
-  See `html to pdf` under `Important links` which does the conversion for me so i dont have to set up puppeteer
+  See `html to pdf` under [Important Links](./README.md/#important-links) which does the conversion for me so i dont have to set up puppeteer

   ## DB
-  See `html to pdf` under `Important links` which does the conversion for me so i dont have to set up puppeteer
+  Will be using mongo db, since the content from the text enditor already is in json format.

 # Important links
   Imporant links for research